assemble/assemble/docs/content/api/plugins.md

 title: Plugins
 description: >
   This document describes instance plugins, how they work, how to use them and how to author them.
+category: api
 ---

 ## Overview

 Instance plugins may be used to either add new features, methods, or functionality, or to modify existing functionality.

 For example, plugins can be used to add features like: